petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 Before creating your Liferay object, ensure the SugarCRM object includes all desired fields.
 Define any missing fields before linking with Liferay object fields.

 In addition, use the SugarCRM API to inspect the object and its fields.
-You must obtain the following information in order to map your Liferay object to your SugarCRM object:
+You must obtain the following information to map your Liferay object to your SugarCRM object:

 * An [OAuth token](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/#Authentication) to make authenticated requests to the REST API
-* The [GET endpoint of the object](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/endpoints/module_get/#Overview) (known as a module in SugarCRM), to use as the object definition ERC in Liferay
+* The [GET endpoint of the object](https://support.sugarcrm.com/documentation/sugar_developer/sugar_developer_guide_14.0/integration/web_services/rest_api/endpoints/module_get/#Overview) (known as a module in SugarCRM), to use as the object definition External Reference Code (ERC) in Liferay
 * Each field's name as returned by the object's GET API endpoint, to use as the ERC in the Liferay object's corresponding fields

 ## Configuring Your Liferay Instance

-Connect your Liferay instance to SugarCRM:

 1. Open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Instance Settings*.